 How does the calculation work for Year to Date (YTD)?

 YTD is slightly more complex.
 We include all deals that have either been invested into, received a payment, or received a charge-off in the current calendar year.
 For those deals, we need a basis upon which to compare the returns, so we also include the initial investment and any return of principal in the calculation, even if that occurred in a prior calendar year.
-We also include the assumption of return of principal on the maturity date for these deals, just like we do for all-time returns.
+We also assume the return of principal as of today for these deals, consistent with the approach used in our all-time returns calculation.

 With that in mind, the earliest transaction included (t=0) in the YTD calculation is the initial investment for the earliest deal that received a payment, charge-off, or investment in the calendar year.
 To demonstrate, let’s use the same example used above: